hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/09_salmon.md

 ## Alignment-free quantification of gene expression

 In the standard RNA-seq pipeline that we have presented so far, we have taken our reads post-QC and aligned them to the genome using our transcriptome annotation (GTF) as guidance.
 The goal is to identify the genomic location where these reads originated from. **Another strategy for quantification which has more recently been introduced involves transcriptome mapping**.
 Tools that fall in this category include [Kallisto](https://pachterlab.github.io/kallisto/about), [Sailfish](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html) and [Salmon](https://combine-lab.github.io/salmon/); each working slightly different from one another.
 (For this workshop we will explore Salmon in more detail.)
-Common to all of these tools is that we **avoid base-to-base alignment of the reads**, which is a time-consuming step, and these tools **provide quantification estimates much faster than do standard approaches** (typically 20 times faster) with **improvements in accuracy**.
-These estimates, often referred to as 'pseudocounts', are then converted for use with DGE tools like DESeq2 or the estimates can be used directly for isoform-level differential expression using a tool like [Sleuth](http://www.biorxiv.org/content/biorxiv/early/2016/06/10/058164.full.pdf).
+Common to all of these tools is that **base-to-base alignment of the reads is avoided**, which is a time-consuming step, and these tools **provide quantification estimates much faster than do standard approaches** (typically 20 times faster) with **improvements in accuracy** at the **transcript level**.
+These transcript expression estimates, often referred to as 'pseudocounts', can be converted for use with DGE tools like DESeq2 or the estimates can be used directly for isoform-level differential expression using a tool like [Sleuth](http://www.biorxiv.org/content/biorxiv/early/2016/06/10/058164.full.pdf).

 <img src="../img/alignmentfree_workflow_june2017.png" width="500">

 The improvement in accuracy for lightweight alignment tools in comparison with the standard alignment/counting methods primarily relate to the ability of the lightweight alignment tools to quantify multimapping reads.
-This has been shown by Robert et. al by comparing the accuracy of 12 different alignment/quantification methods using simulated data to estimate the gene expression of 1000 perfect RNA-Seq read pairs from each of of the genes [[3](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x)].
-As shown in the figures below taken from the paper, the standard method of using alignment and counting methods such as STAR/htseq or Tophat2/htseq result in underestimates of many genes - particularly those genes comprised of multimapping reads [[3](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x)].
+This has been shown by Robert et. al by comparing the accuracy of 12 different alignment/quantification methods using simulated data to estimate the gene expression of 1000 perfect RNA-Seq read pairs from each of of the genes [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x)].
+As shown in the figures below taken from the paper, the standard method of using alignment and counting methods such as STAR/htseq or Tophat2/htseq result in underestimates of many genes - particularly those genes comprised of multimapping reads [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x)].

 <img src="../img/pseudo_count_comparison-star.png" width="750">